thenewwazoo/homebridge-lutron-caseta-leap/README.md

 The following items are on my wishlist:
 * Add support for double- and long-presses on Pico remotes
 * Extend the Serena blind support to enable the tilt characteristic directly (in addition to faking lift w/ tilt)
-* Add support for motion sensors (would require hardware donation)
 * Add/validate support for RA2 bridges (would require hardware donation)
-* Add support for authentication key auto-configuration

 I welcome contributions!
 I wrote this to scratch an itch (no Serena wood blind support), but would be fine with additional devices.
 To add a device:
 * Add a case to `LutronCasetaLeap.configureAccessory` and `handleBridgeDiscovery` for your new device type.